Enalean/tuleap-documentation-en/languages/en/user-guide/citizen.rst

    The Personal Page of a Tuleap user

-Tuleap allows you to personalize your page to fit your needs.
+Tuleap allows you to customize your page to fit your needs.
 The content of your page is made of *widgets*.
 All widgets can be moved, collapsed or closed.
-Some of them can provide an rss feed or preferences can be set.
+Some of them can provide an RSS feed or preferences can be set.

-New widgets can be added through the link "Add widgets".
+New widgets can be added through the "Add widgets" link.
 Here is an incomplete list of available widgets for the personal page:

 -  **Monitored File Packages** lists packages that you are currently